gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 ![Send Email](images/CallFlowFromJS/send-email.png)

+_Note - Don't forget to save your flow._

 ### Create the JavaScript

 This section will go over the code to execute the flow.
-I will trigger this from the browser console, but will provide the code to complete this at the end.
+I will trigger this from the browser console, but will provide the typescript code example at the end of this post.

 #### Step 1 - Reference the [gd-sprest](https://dattabase.com) Library